Children are insightful. Profound, really. A source for constant pondering about many things: life, relationships, and the human experience.

 On the other hand, perhaps the weekend wasn’t good ~ maybe not worth remembering at all.

-Perhaps the weekend was too complicated for word, perhaps just too far and away to even think about.
+Perhaps the weekend was too complicated for words, perhaps just too far and away to even think about.
 Perhaps this child was not looking to share at this moment.

 I shifted gears, sharing my own weekend happenings.
 As I spoke, I watched the child’s eyes move from the pile of apples, to my face, eyes carefully watching me as I told my weekend story.
 What was it this child was thinking, wondering, questioning, connecting to, or perhaps disconnecting from?
 For a split second, I thought I saw the beginning of what might look like talking ~ the formation of an open mouth beginning to make a sound.